-The minor in organizational leadership and management is available to students in all schools and departments at USC.
+The minor in organizational leadership and management is available to students in all schools and departments except the Marshall School of Business.
 It involves learning about personal and organizational leadership, ethics of the workplace, leading in a global context and organizing and planning for effective personal and organizational performance.

-This minor provides the opportunity for nonbusiness majors to gain understanding of the basic concepts and tools of these business subjects.
+This minor provides the opportunity for non-business majors to gain understanding of the basic concepts and tools of these business subjects.
 To enroll, students must have completed a minimum of 48 units of college-level courses and attained a minimum overall GPA of 2.75.
 Successful completion of this minor requires a minimum GPA of 2.0 in the following courses:

-COURSE REQUIREMENTS UNITS
+COURSE REQUIREMENTS NITS

 BUAD 304 Leading Organizations 4

 MOR 470 Global Leadership 4

 Electives

-Choose three cour rses from the following
+Choose three co urses from the following

 (12 units):

 MOR 421 Social and Ethical Issues

 in Business 4

 MOR 469 Negotiation and

 Persuasion 4

 MOR 472 Power, Politics and

 Influence 4

 MOR 473 Designing and Leading

 Teams 4

-MOR 495 International Managemen nt
+MOR 495 International Management

 and Internship 4

-MDA 365 The Art and Adventure of of
+MDA 365 The Art and Adventure of

 Leadership 4